crywolfe/usus/ssl_rails_documentation.md

 ### Setting Up the SSL Server

-Out of the box, WEBrick does not provide the developer with an SSL server.
+Out of the box, Rails with WEBrick server does not provide the developer with an easy solution to building an SSL server using https for development purposes on localhost.

-Running an https WEBrick server on `https://localhost:3000` can be accomplished as described below.
+Running an https WEBrick server on `https://localhost:3000` is not difficult and can be accomplished as described below.

-The following code needs to inserted into the `config.ru` file located in the root of the Rails application.
+Insert the following code into the `config.ru` file located in the root of the Rails application.

 The `config.ru` file is used by Rack-based servers, of which WEBrick is one, to start the application.

 ```
+# The following code needs to be added to the very top of the config.ru file
-# Need to require openssl, webrick and webrick, https
+# Need to require openssl, webrick and webrick/https

-require 'openssl'
+require 'openssl' # Openssl is needed to implement the Secure Sockets Layer protocols.
-require 'webrick'
+require 'webrick' # Needed to configure WEBrick
-require 'webrick/https'
+require 'webrick/https' # Needed to configure WEBrick as an https server

-require ::File.expand_path('../config/environment',  __FILE__)
 ```

+Now that the contents of other ruby files are available in this application, it is time to create the HTTPS server.
+To do so, one only needs to do two things.
+(1) enable SSL, and
+(2) provide an SSL certificate name.

+The following code needs to be inserted below all the `require` lines.
+This code  implements the enabling of SSL and providing the SSL certificate name.

 ```
 Rack::Handler::WEBrick.run Rails.application, {
   SSLEnable: true,
   SSLPrivateKey: OpenSSL::PKey::RSA.new(